yplog/jourst/README.md

 This is a simple command line-based to do management application.
 With this application, you can record tasks, view the task list, mark tasks as completed, and perform deletion operations.

 ## Features
-- Add
+- Add: Task
-- List
+- List: All, Completed, Today, Yesterday, Tomorrow
 - Mark task as completed
-- Remove
+- Remove: By id, Completed
-- Sync
+- Sync: All undone tasks are moved to the day
-- Export
+- Export: HTML, Markdown

 ## Basic Usage